-The Fund's performance (after deduction of costs) is measured against the MSCI Europe ex UK Index (the "Index"), details of which are set out in Schedule VII.
+The Fund's performance (after deduction of costs) is measured against the TOPIX (the "Index"), details of which are set out in Schedule VII.
 The Fund seeks to Materially Outperform the Index over the long term.
 Details of the Fund's performance relative to the Index are available in the Fund's KIID and are for illustrative purposes only.
 There is no guarantee that the Fund's performance will match or exceed the Index over the long term and for any given year the Fund may either outperform or underperform the Index.